 Part of your new prosthesis is made of metal.
 Ask your surgeon for an implant identification card.
 Keep it with you at all times, especially when you have to pass through metal detectors.
-You should allow additional time to pass through airport security stations.
+When travelling, you should allow for additional time to pass through airport security stations.